Skip to main content

 CEO memo about HSE Centre changes issued on 9 February 2024 (PDF, 170 KB, 7 pages)

-Transition to the new structures
+Transition to the interim health regions structures

 People